 Cray system compute and service nodes use a RAM disk for booting.
 Service nodes and compute nodes use the same initramfs format and work space environment.
-This space is created in /opt/xt-images/machine-xtrelease-partition/nodetype, where machine is the Cray hostname, xtrelease is the CLE release level, partition describes a system partition or is omitted for a full system, and nodetype is either compute or service.
+This space is created in /opt/xt-images/machine-xtrelease-sysset[-partition]/nodetype, where machine is the Cray hostname, xtrelease is the CLE release level, sysset is the system set label in /etc/sysset.conf, partition describes a system partition and is typically omitted if partitions are not used, and nodetype is either compute or service.